scikit-rt/scikit-rt/README.md

 #### Writing to a numpy array
 If `filename` ends in `.npy`, the image array will be written to a numpy binary file.
 To write a canonical nifti-style array instead of the dicom-style array, set `nifti_array=True`.
 If `set_geometry` is `True` (which it is by default), a text file will be written to the same directory as the `.npy` file containing the voxel sizes and origin.

-## 2. Structures and structure sets
+## 2. Regions of interest (ROIs) and structure sets

 A structure/region of interest (ROI) can be represented by either a set of contour points or a binary mask.
-The `ROI` class allows a structure to be loaded from either of these sources and converted from one to the other.
+The `ROI` class allows an ROI to be loaded from either of these sources and converted from one to the other.

 ### The ROI class

-An `ROI` object, which contains a single structure, can be created via:
+An `ROI` object, which contains a single ROI, can be created via:
 ```
-from skrt.structures import ROI
+from skrt import ROI
 roi = ROI(source)
 ```

 The `source` can be from any of the following:
-- A dicom RTStruct file containing one or more sets of contours;
+- A dicom structure set file containing one or more sets of contours;
 - A dictionary of contours, where the keys are slice positions in mm and the values are lists of lists of contour points for each contour on that slice;
 - A nifti file containing a binary mask;
 - A numpy file containing a binary mask;